mverleg/pyjson_tricks/README.rst

 3. **Store and load date/times** as a dictionary (including timezone).
 4. **Preserve map order** `{}` using `OrderedDict`.
 5. **Allow for comments** in json files by starting lines with `#`.

-The 2.0 series added some of the above features and broke backward compatibility.
-The version 3.0 series is a more readable rewrite that also makes it easier to combine encoders, again not fully backward compatible.
+6. Complex numbers, compression, duplicate keys,

 As well as compression and disallowing duplicate keys.

 * Code: https://github.com/mverleg/pyjson_tricks
 * Documentation: http://json-tricks.readthedocs.org/en/latest/
 * PIP: https://pypi.python.org/pypi/json_tricks

+The 2.0 series added some of the above features and broke backward compatibility.
+The version 3.0 series is a more readable rewrite that also makes it easier to combine encoders, again not fully backward compatible.

 Several keys of the format `__keyname__` have special meanings, and more might be added in future releases.